-The ENcourage Engineering Math Program is a summer program intended to help incoming engineering students who did not test “calculus ready” through the math placement tool to improve pre-calculus math skills.
+The ENcourage Engineering Math Program is a summer program intended to help incoming engineering students who did not place “calculus ready” through the math placement tool to improve pre-calculus math skills.

 The ENcourage Engineering Math Program can be used by incoming engineering students as a review of material, or as a kick-start to digging into the CSU pre-calculus program over the summer.

-Students will take the math placement tool after the program, with the possibility of testing out of one or more of the pre-calculus modules, and the possibility of testing into calculus (MATH 157 or MATH 160)
+Students will take the math placement tool after the program, with the possibility of placing out of one or more of the pre-calculus modules, and the possibility of placing into calculus (MATH 157 or MATH 160)

 The ENcourage Engineering Math Program includes:

 If after the virtual program you feel like you would benefit from the residential program, please apply.